Spoon Jackson - A Poet 41 years in Prison is Seeking Redemption

 ”...ultimately, rehabilitation is always self-rehabilitation.
 Prison had to offer the programs, and I had to make myself active in these programs and in my own self-directed studies.
 Self-rehabilitation works.
 I had to choose to change, which meant to get to know myself and find my niche, bliss and myth in life.
 I had to till the endless gardens in my mind, heart and soul.
 I had to become anew, despite being in prison.”

 He has a large international audience deeply moved by the wisdom he’s earned during his incarceration.
 He's had four books published, a memoir “By Heart” written together with his former teacher and mentor, and the poetry book “Longer Ago”.
 Another two poetry books has been published in Germany, the latest one translated into German.
 He has written hundreds of articles published in different magazines.
 His poetry is included in anthologies.
 He's won six writing awards.
-He's acted in plays and collaborated with actors and artists from many countries.
+He's acted in plays and collaborated with artists.
 He and his poetry is featured in four documentaries made by film makers from Sweden, Canada and Germany.
 He's had poems turned into songs by Ani DiFranco, a Swedish choral group and others.

 He’s also moved into the role of an elder giving advice in the column “Spoon-ful of Wisdom” for the website of POPS The Club (Pain Of The Prison System), an organization for young people whose lives have been impacted by the prison system.